-Make popoom only it poppers designed for use in microwave ovens.
-Follow popper directions Results are the popper manufacturer's responsibility.
+Make popcorn only in poppers designed for use in microwave ovens.
+Follow popper directions.
+Results are the popper manufacturer's responsibility.

 Liquids heated in certain containers may overheat.
 The liquid may then splash out with a loud noise.
 This does not harm the oven, but you should not use such containers to heat liquids again.